JohnFuhrm12/JohnFuhrm12/README.md

-- 👋 Hi, I’m @JohnFuhrm12
+- Hi, I’m @JohnFuhrm12
-- 👀 I’m interested in Remote Work
+- I’m interested in Data Analysis and Remote Work
-- 🌱 I’m currently learning Python and SQL
+- I’m currently learning Python and SQL
+- I'm interested in collaborating on interesting projects that I can learn from
-- 📫 How to reach me - johnfuhrmeister12@gmail.com
+- You can reach me by email - johnfuhrmeister12@gmail.com

 <!---
 JohnFuhrm12/JohnFuhrm12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.